MarketingPip/cemetery_demo-/README.md

 This allows you to use Font Awesome classes in your HTML, while keeping the fonts and CSS bundled correctly by Webpack.

+### JavaScript Minification

+All other JavaScript files in your Jekyll site (outside of `_webpack` builds) are automatically minified using **Jekyll Terser**.

+- Terser processes these JS files during the Jekyll build.
+- The resulting files are minified, reducing file size and improving load performance.
+- `_webpack`-generated files are **not affected** by Jekyll Terser, since they are already minified via Webpack.

 ### How to Set Up

 1. **Install Jekyll**: